vaylo/https-github.com-vaylo-assignment/README.md

 Installation Instruction for both windows and linux

 Requirement: node.js is required to be installed first before running this application.
-			 node js can be download from http://nodejs.org/
+			 node js can be downloaded from http://nodejs.org/

 1. Unzip the file to a location
 2. Change directory to the unzipped location(ex: c:\<pathtounzipdirectory>)